liwing1/OrigemPS/README.md

    - Battery Exchange Station (ETB):
      - Manages the charging of CPs, attatching and releasing new batteries.
      - They increase SoC value of attatched batteries after charge starts up to 100%.

+    - Host:
+      - Abstract Class for Motorcycle and CP.

  - Simulation:
    - The route of the motoboy was simulated using a state machine that progresses according to the challenge instructions.
    - If the state machine is in a state transition the simulation does not perform the dynamic model processing.
    - Every 10 seconds the Motorcycle and ETB attribute information is printed on the screen.

-  - Host:
-    - Abstract Class for Motorcycle and CP

 ## Program Compilation and Execution Instructions:
   - With g++ and Make installed run: